-A pregnancy hcg test checks for the presence of the pregnancy hormone hCG or human chorionic gonadotropin in your body.
-A false positive hCG pregnancy test, a positive hCG test when you are not pregnant, rarely happens, but if it happens then it can be seen both with blood and urine tests, though in each case, the causes can be slightly different.
+A pregnancy hCG test checks for the presence of the pregnancy hormone, human chorionic gonadotropin (hCG) in your body.
+A false positive hCG pregnancy test, or a positive hCG test when you are not pregnant, rarely happens, but if it does happen, it can be seen both by blood and urine tests, though in each case, the causes can be slightly different.

 - A false positive pregnancy test means that your pregnancy test is positive but you are NOT pregnant.

 - A false negative pregnancy test means that you test negative but you ARE pregnant.

 - A true positive pregnancy test means that your pregnancy test is positive and you are pregnant.

 - A true negative pregnancy test means that your pregnancy test is negative and you are NOT pregnant.

 Most women who have a positive pregnancy test are actually pregnant and only a few are not.
 One cause of a false positive pregnancy test is simply reading the home pregnancy test incorrectly.
 Pregnancy tests have certain instructions and they also differ from one another.
 Most manufacturers suggest you read their test after 3 minutes and to NOT READ it after 10 minutes.
 Once you have a negative test after 3-5 minutes throw out the test.
 Any positive test appearing well after that time is inaccurate and cannot be considered positive.
 However, a false positive pregnancy test can also happen after an hCG injection.